Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

 *   **Adding an entity**: A left click on an entity while pressing the `CTRL` key (`Option` key for MacOS) adds this entity to the current selection, whether the selection was done via point or lasso.

-*   **Naming an entity**: Entering the integer ID of a glyph in the Glyph-Board spinner or the Id of an Inter in the Inter-Board spinner selects this entity.
+*   **Naming an entity**: Entering the integer ID of a glyph in the Glyph-Board spinner or the ID of an Inter in the Inter-Board spinner selects this entity.

   - **Pointing outside of any entity**: